-The problem: smaller screens are smaller
+The problem: small screens are small

 Websites designed for desktop computers don’t work very well on small screens.
 Specifically,

-- text gets too small to read
+- text gets illegibly small

-- images may be too small
+- images may be too small to read easily

 Rationalisations for ignoring mobile optimization

-I’ve heard variations on all of these.
-These are all steeped in denial:
+I’ve heard variations on all of these:

 - my site looks fine on my phone, so I don’t need to change anything;